-Important: Do not install any software from 3rd-party sites.
+Important: Do NOT install any software from 3rd-party sites (unless for Windows5).
 All software required to monitor and operate MIS platforms is available through http://support.sgi.com or by contacting your SGI support representative.

 This chapter contains information on each of the software sets necessary for zoning MIS Servers and JBODs: